mingfang/terraform-provider-k8s/docs/resources/discovery_k8s_io_v1_endpoint_slice.md

 ######  TypeString

 terminating indicates that this endpoint is terminating.
 A nil value indicates an unknown state.
 Consumers should interpret this unknown state to mean that the endpoint is not terminating.
 This field can be enabled with the EndpointSliceTerminatingCondition feature gate.
+#### deprecated_topology

+######  TypeMap

+deprecatedTopology contains topology information part of the v1beta1 API.
+This field is deprecated, and will be removed when the v1beta1 API is removed (no sooner than kubernetes v1.24).
+While this field can hold values, it is not writable through the v1 API, and any attempts to write to it will be silently ignored.
+Topology information can be found in the zone and nodeName fields instead.
 ## hints

 hints contains information associated with how an endpoint should be consumed.